Everest Base Camp Trek

 Breakfast /Lunch /Dinner

-It’s the day we all have been waiting for.
-Yes, we will hike to the Everest Base Camp which is at a height of 5,364 m.
+It’s the day we’ve all been waiting for.
+Yes, we will hike to the Everest Base Camp, which is at a height of 5,364 m.
 We will be on a journey of about 8-9 hours altogether today, where we will pass through the rocky dunes of Gorak Shep.

 Day 10: Morning hike to Kala Patthar (5,550 m/18,209 ft), Descend to Pheriche (4,250 m/13,944 ft), 7-8 hrs